hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 This page has a lot of content, you can easily navigate between categories using the Table of Contents on the right.
 If something is overwhelming you, you can skip it and come back later.

-A lot of stuff such as tips are collapsed, I've done this to make the page more readable and easy to navigate, it doesn't mean that it's not important !
+A lot of stuff such as tips are collapsed, I've done this to make the page more readable and easy to navigate, it doesn't mean that it's not important!

 > [!warning] Warning
 > While I have some experience in Unreal Engine for a couples of years now, since this page is mostly addressed for beginners some stuff I say **might be simplified to various degrees**.